Chat with one of our product experts.

 For the Safe Control of all Types of Algae in all types of water bodies.

-- Suitable for all water bodies (including drinking water, irrigation dams, stock watering dams, lakes, ponds & more
+• Suitable for all water bodies (inc. drinking water, irrigation dams, stock watering dams, lakes, ponds & more)

-Coptrol is used to treat all types of algae, including blue-green algae.
+Coptrol is used to treat all types of algae, including cyanobacteria (blue green algae).
 It is safe to use in drinking water (potable water) and irrigated water.
 Coptrol is a safe and viable option due to the fact that you can immediately use the treated water for human consumption, stock watering and irrigation after application.

 Where does it work?

 Coptrol works in virtually all kinds of water.
 Saltwater or freshwater, turbid or clear, Coptrol helps to get rid of algae and prevents any further growth in a way that’s user-friendly and safe for all.

 Coptrol is an Australian made commercial-grade algaecide that is highly concentrated and is safe to use and easy to apply, Coptrol does not harm humans, livestock, fish, domestic pets and aquatic plants.
 When used according to label instructions, Coptrol is a safe and effective method to stop algae growth, including but not limited to, free-floating and filamentous green algae, green slime algae and brown algae.

 Coptrol kills algae quickly – usually within just 72 hours.
 It’s safe to use in all types of water bodies and is easy to use in accordance with label instructions.
 Coptrol is easily applied by spraying directly onto the body of water that needs treatment.